kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 Practice:
 - `ConsentRecord` shows the current status;
-- `ConsentEvent` shows how this state was reached.
+- `ConsentEvent` shows how that state was reached.

 ### `ConsentModuleOperationAuditLog`: log of administrative and service operations